Wologman/Python_Notes/Tricky Python Structures.md

         return self.func(*args, **kwargs)
 ```

 The behaviour is exactly the same.
-Note that now we use `functools.update_wrapper(self, func)` where previously we would ahve used `@functools.wraps`, to take care of introspection.
+Note that now we use `functools.update_wrapper(self, func)` where previously we would have used `@functools.wraps`, to take care of introspection.

 # Comprehensions
+Comprehensions are a handy way to conditionally select some elements from a Python iterable.

 ## List comprehensions
 [Based on this explanation](https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/)
 List comprehensions are just a super convenient way to create one list as a subset of another, with an optional transformation as well.